pombase/website/frontend/src/docs/faq/how-can-i-retrieve-all-s-pombe-genes.md

 The [Names and identifiers page](/downloads/names-and-identifiers) provides lists of all genes, including non-coding RNA genes.
-The allNames.tsv file contains the systematic IDs and names for both protein-coding and non-coding RNA genes, whereas two separate files are available that also include product descriptions.
+The gene_IDs_names.tsv file contains the systematic IDs and names for both protein-coding and non-coding RNA genes, whereas two separate files are available that also include product descriptions.